mhertel278/summer_camp_dashboard/README.md

 # Summer Camp Enrollment Dashboard
 [Looker Studio Dashboard](https://lookerstudio.google.com/s/sRvBdwceQXA)

 [Google Sheets Dataset](https://docs.google.com/spreadsheets/d/1XGGhxuWfjlb2WiGxh-bEyMGVFgQtdlbVafmqPyaPB3o/edit#gid=324466194)

 ## Project Summary
-Modelled after dashboard created for Austin Saxophon Ensemble to Track enrollment for 2023 summer camp
+This dashboard is modelled after a dashboard I created for the Austin Saxophone Ensemble to track enrollment in our summer camp.
+Student records for the current year 2023 flowed into a Google Sheet automatically as students submitted enrollment forms through our website.
+I then performed various data cleaning and transormation steps to combine previous years data with the current year.
+Finally the data was connect to a Looker Studio Dashboard.

+For this project I created fake records that followed the same structure and mimiced the "messy" attributes of the original data set, while removing real names and obscuring the actual enrollment numbers.

 ### Tools Used
-- Data cleaning with Google Sheets
+- Google Sheets
-- Dashboard in Google Looker Studio
+- Google Looker Studio
 - Dummy Data with Python Pandas, Numpy, Faker

 ## Problems to Solve